uvicmakerlab/dhsi2015/photoscan.md

 * Where possible, create 80% overlap across images.
 In many ways, such redundancy is conducive to making meshes.
 * Start with a simple project, say, a batch of 25 images.
 Often, you don't need a lot of data to create a compelling mesh.

-## Before Processing the Photos
+## Before Feeding the Images to PhotoScan

-* Before adding photos to Photoscan, consider batch processing them into two batches: one with zero contrast, and one with maximum contrast.
+* Before adding photos to Photoscan, consider batch processing them into two chunks: one with zero contrast, and one with maximum contrast.
 Here, Camera Raw in Bridge or Photoshop is a helpful tool.

-## Photoscan Workflow in Brief
+## PhotoSscan Workflow in Brief

 1. Add cameras
 2. Align cameras